GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/schedmd-slurm-gcp-v6-controller/README.md

 [schedmd-slurm-gcp-v5-hybrid]: ../schedmd-slurm-gcp-v5-hybrid/README.md

 ## Support
-The HPC Toolkit team maintains the wrapper around the [slurm-on-gcp] terraform modules.
+The Cluster Toolkit team maintains the wrapper around the [slurm-on-gcp] terraform modules.
 For support with the underlying modules, see the instructions in the [slurm-gcp README][slurm-gcp-readme].